aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 Both `read()` and `pread()` are blocking calls, and the call will wait until data is returned.

-//TBD - talk about read timeout and read error

-//TBD - talk about return error values
+Read will return the number of successful bytes, and it is the user responsibility to call read() with the correct offset again if the return value is not equal to count.
+In a case of DMA timeout (3 seconds), EIO will be returned to the user.

+Possible errors:
+EIO - DMA timeout or transaction failure.
+ENOMEM - System is out of memory.

 ## Read-after-Write (lack of) ordering and fsync()

 To improve write performance and minimize blocking the userspace application calling `write()/pwrite()` system call, EDMA implement an intermediate write buffer before data is written to the FPGA Shell/CL interface.

-If the developer want to issue `read()/pread()` from an address range that was previously written, the developer should issue fsync() to ensure the intermediate write buffer is flushed to the FPGA before the read is executed.
+If the developer wants to issue `read()/pread()` from an address range that was previously written, the developer should issue fsync() to ensure the intermediate write buffer is flushed to the FPGA before the read is executed.

 ## Seek API

-The EDMA driver implements the standard lseek() linux/posix system call, which will modify the current read/write pointer from the FPGA memory space.
+The EDMA driver implements the standard lseek() Linux/POSIX system call, which will modify the current read/write pointer from the FPGA memory space.

-**WARNING: ** Calling lseek() without proper locking is pronged for errors, as concurrent/multi-threaded design could call lseek() concurrently and without an atomic followup with read/write().
+**WARNING: ** Calling lseek() without proper locking is pronged for errors, as concurrent/multi-threaded design could call lseek() concurrently and without an atomic follow up with read/write().

-//TBD - talk whether we have same position for read and write or they are separate
+The file_pos is a file attribute; therefore, it is incremented by both write() and read() operations by the number of bytes that were successfully written or read.

-** Developers are encouraged to use pwrite() and pread(), which will perform lseek and write/read in atomic way **
+** Developers are encouraged to use pwrite() and pread(), which will perform lseek and write/read in an atomic way **

 ## poll()